FAQ

 I am looking for a specific member or officer of your club.
 How can I get in touch with them?

-If you are a current paid member, you should have access to the membership list with everyone's contact information on our Yahoo group page.
+If you are a current paid member, you should have access to the membership list with everyone's contact information on a Word Document or PDF.
 This is not a public list, due to privacy/spam concerns.
 If you are not a member of the club, use the Contact Us link and we will forward your question on to the appropriate person.